[.pem/.crt] Why are the extensions of certificates and private keys different?

 .ca

-my impression is that it is not as common as the certificate extension, as there are cases where .crt is used as a certificate and .cer is used as an intermediate certificate.
+However, the author's impression is that there are cases where .crt is used for the certificate and .cer is used for the intermediate certificate, so it

 +α: Extension representing the certificate (.p7b) (.p12)

-many software do not support them, and they are generally not used frequently in Linux environments.
+many software programs do not support them, and they are generally not used frequently in Linux environments.

 PKCS#7 and PKCS#12 are standards related to certificates, and